This DIY Bathroom Sign is so easy you’ll be wondering why you haven’t been making all of your signs this way. Plus, FREE SVG cut file included!

 However, as you’ll see below sometimes peeled paint does happen.
 It’s just the nature of the beast when you create wood signs, but don’t worry.
 I have an awesome video that’ll show you how to fix it!

-Just in case you haven’t painted your 1/2″ cabinet grade plywood make sure to use a foam roller cover and use multiple layers to achieve the color you desire.
+Just in case you haven’t painted your 1/2″ cabinet grade plywood make sure to use a foam roller cover and multiple layers to achieve the color you desire.

 Then, go ahead and pull the “innards” out from your vinyl, add your stencil to your board, and spray paint or airbrush this design to your board.

 If you’ve been following me for any length of time you know that my number one method is to airbrush.
 LOVE IT.

-I’m just over the moon with this design, and couldn’t be happier how well it turned out.
+I’m just over the moon with this DIY bathroom sign, and couldn’t be happier with how well it turned out.
 Can’t you just see this in your own bathroom or laundry?

 So Fresh and So Clean DIY Bathroom Sign